tz-dev/PMS-ANTICIPATION/README.md

 PMS–ANTICIPATION does not tell you what will happen.

-It explains how anticipation becomes structurally valid only when it:
+It explains why anticipation becomes structurally valid only when it:

 * carries non-closure (Λ),
 * respects irreversibility (Θ),